Resetting the Optimizer in Deep RL: An Empirical Study: Introduction

 \section{Introduction}

-Value function optimization lies at the epicenter of large-scale deep reinforcement learning (RL).
+Value-function optimization lies at the epicenter of large-scale deep reinforcement learning (RL).
 In this context, the deep RL agent is equipped with a parameterized neural network that, in conjunction with large-scale optimization, is employed to find an approximation of the optimal value function.
 The standard practice is to initialize the optimizer only once and at the beginning of training~\citep{dopamine}.
-With each step of gradient computation, the optimizer updates its internal parameters, such as those that are needed to compute the gradient momentum or adaptive per-parameter step size~\citep{ruder2016overview}, and updates the parameters of the network using these internal parameters.
+With each step of gradient computation, the optimizer updates its internal parameters, such as the gradient's moment estimates~\citep{ruder2016overview}, and uses these internal parameters to update the network.

-A distinctive aspect of value function optimization is an RL-specific technique known as forward bootstrapping~\citep{sutton2018reinforcement}.
-Whereas in more typical regression problems, the loss function is a measure of the discrepancy between a fixed target and the agent's current approximation, in RL the loss function is usually the discrepancy between the agent's current approximation and a second approximation that is obtained by performing one or multiple steps of look ahead.
-Thus, in contrast to typical regression problems, the regression target depends on the agent's own approximation, and so, it changes continually over the span of learning.
+A unique ingredient in value-function optimization is a technique known as forward bootstrapping~\citep{sutton2018reinforcement}.
+In typical regression problems, the loss function is a measure of the discrepancy between a fixed target and the agent's current approximation.
+This stands in contrast to value-function optimization with forward bootstrapping.
+In this setting, the goal is to minimize the discrepancy between the agent's current approximation and a second approximation obtained by performing one or multiple steps of look ahead.
+The regression target thus depends on the RL agent's own approximation which changes continually over the span of learning.

-We first argue that in the presence of forward bootstrapping the value function optimization process can best be thought of as a sequence of optimization problems where the loss function being minimized changes per iteration.
-We demonstrate that in this case the objective function being minimized is comprised of two inputs: target parameters that remain fixed during each iteration, and optimization (or online) parameters that are adjusted to minimize the loss function during each iteration.
-The loss function can thus change arbitrarily from one iteration to the next one.
+We first argue that in the presence of forward bootstrapping the value-function optimization process can best be thought of as solving a sequence of optimization problems where the loss function changes per iteration.
+We demonstrate that in this case the loss function being minimized is comprised of two inputs: target parameters that remain fixed during each iteration, and optimization (or online) parameters that are adjusted to minimize the loss function during each iteration.
+In this context, updating the target parameters changes the loss function being minimized in the next iteration.
+By extension, the first-order and the second-order moments of the gradient can also change arbitrarily because they depend on the landscape of the loss function.